whitneyburton/portfolios/students/michael_wong/20150814-michael_wong-m1.markdown

 * [GitHub URL](https://github.com/Kealii/Chisel)
 * [Original Assignment](https://github.com/turingschool/curriculum/blob/master/source/projects/chisel.markdown)

 This project was fundamentally a markdown to html parser.
 It was important to be aware of data being nested within other parameters to ensure we were converting the data correctly.

-Notes
+Notes:

 * Program does not work
 * No extensions